 Serengeti Serena Safari Lodge: Our full report

 Serengeti Serena Safari Lodge is part of the international Serena Hotels group owned by the Aga Khan Fund for Economic Development.
-This 66-room Maasai village-inspired lodge, able to accommodate more than 140 people when full.
+This 66-room Maasai village-inspired lodge opened in 1996 and accommodates more than 140 people when full.
 From its elevated position, sitting among acacia trees in the Kyabatero Hills, north-west of Seronera, it has lovely views across the Serengeti plains.

 The restaurant has high-domed roofs and carved pillars and is spread across two levels.
 One has a wrap-around outdoor terrace that is covered and very popular with guests when it’s too warm to dine inside.
 The circular open-air buffet sits between these two tiers and you can see the chefs cooking in the middle; all meals are served from here buffet style.
 The lounge and bar are housed in a separate building with some seating areas on the mezzanine level, where there's also a TV with satellite channels.
 Like the restaurant, the lounge and bar have a rustic, African-inspired décor.

 Stone pathways lead through the acacia trees to the two-storey thatched-roof rondavels.
 These are slightly 'hobbity' and rather charming from the outside, but inside each rondavel contains three modestly-sized, rather bland, modern hotel rooms: two downstairs and one slightly larger one upstairs, each with its own outside entrance.
 The rooms are more or less semi-circular with stone-tiled floors dotted with African rugs.
 Twin or double beds with carved wooden headboards and African-print bedspreads dominate each room.
 There is a dressing table and mirror, a luggage rack and built-in cupboards with hanging space and shelves, and a digital room safe.
 Sliding glass doors lead out onto a small balcony furnished with two canvas director's chairs so you can relax and enjoy the views over the Serengeti.

 The bathrooms are small and functional with tiled floors, a flush toilet, a single basin with a large round mirror above and a tiled shower with glass door.
 White towels, towelling bathrobes and mini, hotel-chain toiletries are provided, as is a hairdryer.